x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/create-and-manage-groups.md

 1. Click **Filter** in the toolbar and choose from the drop-down list to apply **Standard filters**.
 2. Click  ![view-op](media/view-option.PNG) > **Normal list**/**Compact list** to switch the list view.

-3. Select the group from the list view, use the following options in the details pane:
+3.	click the group you want to edit from the list view, use the following options in the details pane:
     -	In **General** tab, you can edit the **Basic information** and the **Email address** of the group.
     -	In **Members** tab, you can view, manage, and add **Owners** and **Members** to the group.
     -	In **Settings** tab, you can edit/check the confirmation boxes under **General settings**, **Privacy** settings, and then **Save** the changes.